0xVoyager21/Layer-Zero-Wallets-Info/README.md

-# Layer-Zero-Wallets-Info

-Add wallets addresses to wallets.txt 1 line 1 wallet
+1: Adding Wallet Addresses
+Start by inserting the wallet addresses into a file named wallets.txt, where each line contains a single wallet address.

+2: Downloading and Renaming Dune Query CSV File
-Download the csv of this dune query: https://dune.com/queries/2681615 and put it in the same directory as lz.py script.
+Next, visit the following URL: https://dune.com/queries/2681615.
+Download the CSV file associated with this Dune query and store it in the same directory as your lz.py script.
+Once done, rename the CSV file to lz.csv.

-Rename the sheet to: lz.csv
+3: Running the Script

-Run the script.
-You will get one sheet with wallet info and another with wallet similarities.
-You can regulate the amount of similarities wallets needs to have to be put on the second sheet on the 98's line of the lz.py file.
+Now, execute the lz.py script.
+As a result, you will obtain two separate sheets: one with wallet information and another with wallet similarities.

+4: Adjusting Wallet Similarity Parameters
+If you want to alter the number of similarities a wallet must have to be included in the second sheet, you can do so by modifying line 98 in the lz.py script.